Properties converter input

 Logical line

-A single value such as text, a number, or a boolean rather than a nested collection.
+A single non-object value such as text, a number, a boolean, null, or an empty string.

 References: